 Step 4: Do regular exercise

 Research shows that regular moderate intensity exercise 3 times a weak can help to decrease stress and increase a general well being (Taylor et all 2002-2005, Bronfort et all 2004).
-The body release endorphins when we exercise.
-Endorphins are our “happy hormone” and this will help to decrease stress and also help with muscle spasm.
-Falla et all 2007 also found that an exercise programme have a beneficial effect on our sitting postures.
+Exercises helps our bodies to release “happy hormones” called endorphins.
+Endorphins helps to decrease stress and muscle stiffness.

 What are the benefits of attending physiotherapy at JUST PHYSIO?

 - We do a thorough evaluation of your problem.
 A headache can only be treated effectively if the cause of the problem is known.

 - increasing range of motion of the neck